Asplund-Samuelsson/furee/README.md

 #### Top model fitting

-We fit the Ridge Regression Sparse Refit top model using evotuned UniRep parameters for the underlying representations. **Note that too many input sequences may exhaust the available memory!**
+We fit the Ridge Regression Sparse Refit top model using evotuned UniRep parameters for the underlying representations.

 <details open>
 <summary>FBPase:</summary>